sathvika-muthyala/CS639/MidtermSathvika/README.md

 This is my Midterm submission.
-It consists of an native android application which calculates the perimeter of a square.
+It consists of a native android application which calculates the perimeter of a square.